UniHomes guide to

 Green space and countryside

-What more is there to say about the iconic Sherwood Forest?
-A beautiful walk through endless greenery and home to the legend that is Robin Hood.
-In the city centre you'll find City Park and the Arboretum for green space.
-Outside of the city, the nature reserve gets 350,000 visitors a year, and the Wollaton mansion is well-known over the world for being Wayne Manor in the Dark Knight trilogy.
+In the city centre, you'll find City Park and the Arboretum for green space.
+Outside of the city, what more is there to say about the iconic Sherwood Forest?
+It’s a beautiful walk through endless greenery and home to the legend that is Robin Hood.
+The nature reserve gets 350,000 visitors a year, and the Wollaton mansion is well-known around the world for being Wayne Manor in the Dark Knight trilogy - a must-visit!

 • 4